Frequently Asked Questions

 Windows PCs

-Try getting iTunes in addition to the AMDS drivers from above: Install the desktop version of iTunes by following the Windows link under other versions here (do not use the Microsoft Store option), or consult this help article by Apple on how to update the AMDS drivers.
+b.
+Try getting iTunes for Windows: Install the desktop version of iTunes by following the Windows link under other versions here (do not use the Microsoft Store option).

 Linux PCs